- Sardar Patel: The Iron man of India

 The Story of Bhagvan Neminath ji

-Lord Neminath, or Arishtnemi, was cousin of Lord Krishna.
-He was on the way for his marriage, with Rajul kumari – daughter of the king of Dwarka, when he heard the piteous moans of helpless animals to be slaughtered for the food to be served during His marriage ceremony.
+Lord Neminath, also known as Arishtnemi, was the cousin of Lord Krishna.
+He was on His way to be married to Rajul Kumari, daughter of the king of Dwarka, when he heard piteous moans of helpless animals being slaughtered for the food to be served at His marriage ceremony.

 Rajul Kumari, his fiancée, also followed his path and became a sadhvi and founded the ‘Sadhvi Sangh‘, the organization of women ascetics.